-If you arrive while circle time is in progress you will have to wait with your child until it is completed.
 APPOINTMENTS DURING SCHOOL HOURS: While we appreciate that it may be necessary to schedule doctor, dentist or other professional appointments during the school week we ask that the parent make every effort to make appointments early morning prior to arriving at school.
 If you pick your child up early for an afternoon appointment we consider the child signed out for the day.
-Children need to arrive by 11:00 a.m.
+It is necessary to make arrangements with the administration if you require a later arrival time than 11:00 a.m.
 We are sensitive to emergencies and special exceptions, but no child will be admitted late unless previously approved by the office.